kenesu-h/sys-hidplus-client-rs/README.md

 restarting and reconnecting the client though.
 I've also never seen the sysmodule or my Switch crash, but you could just uninstall the sysmodule if that ever happened.

+The client also only ever crashed when I made a major coding oversight, or if a library I used did the same.
+However, these are somewhat rare and the crashes that do happen because of libraries can be caught and stopped.
+Either way, crashes shouldn't happen very often at all and I'm told the client is quite stable, though this may change as new features are being added.

 If you aren't deterred by any of that, read onto the next few sections for details about new features, installation, usage, and setup with Parsec: